 “Truly appreciate the information.
 This course tells you what goes on behind the scene in the startup process and helps you determine if you would really want to move forward with the idea.
 I feel more confident about moving forward and hearing more about starting my own business.” - Boots to Business 2017 graduate

 Boots to Business is offered by the U.S. Small Business Administration (SBA) as a training track within the Department of Defense’s Transition Assistance Program (TAP).
-The SBA partners with the Institute for Veterans and Military Families (IVMF) at Syracuse University and the School of Hotel Administration at Cornell University on program curriculum development, course materials and instruction.
+The SBA partners with the Institute for Veterans and Military Families (IVMF) at Syracuse University on program curriculum development, course materials and instruction.

 About Boots to Business

 The curriculum provides assistance to those interested in exploring business ownership or other self-employment opportunities by leading them through the key steps for evaluating business concepts and providing foundational knowledge required to develop a business plan.
 In addition, participants are introduced to SBA resources available to access start-up capital, technical assistance and contracting opportunities.

 What You Will Experience

 - Assistance in exploring business ownership or other self-employment opportunities

 - Instruction on business basics and techniques for evaluating the feasibility of participant’s business concepts and foundational knowledge required to develop an actionable business plan

 - Introduction to SBA resources available to access start-up capital, technical assistance and contracting opportunities